Pacific Southwest, Region 9: Superfund

 The Del Norte County Pesticide Storage Area site operated from 1970 until 1981, accepting containers from local agricultural and forestry related industries.
 The site was intended to be an interim or emergency storage area for pesticide containers, which previously had been triple-rinsed and punctured.
 Wastes and rinse water were improperly disposed of in an unlined sump.
 Approximately 1,600 drums that had held the wastes and rinse water were recovered and recycled by the County Agricultural Department.
 This site is bordered by the Pacific Ocean, State-owned land, residences, and farmland.
 Private wells supply the domestic water to the area, and four wells are located within 2,500 feet of the site.
 In 2007, approximately 1500 people resided within a one-mile radius of the site.

-The site is currently being monitored to ensure that the small area of contaminated groundwater has attained the 5 ppb (parts per billion) drinking water standard for the final contaminant.
+The 5 ppb (parts per billion) drinking water standard for the final contaminant was achieved in all groundwater monitoring results since 2013, and only one sample was above 5 ppb since 2011.
+Monitoring is continuing on a reduced schedule to confirm that the groundwater has attained the drinking water standard.
 EPA worked with DTSC to complete the fourth Five Year Review in June 2015 which examined the monitoring results and all new information about the site and the contaminants present.
 We concluded that the site remains protective.

 Contaminants and Risks